vinaychilukuri/vinaychilukuri.github.io/_cases/0 - 2GUD-redesign.md

 This prototype was used in all major presentations with stakeholders.
 I ensured that people experience this on their mobile phones, to experience the product as intended by the designers.

-I also ensured that I create a detailed prototype for the team to use for usability testing sessions, for a later point of time.
+I also created a detailed prototype for the team to use for usability testing sessions, for a later point of time.

 </div>
 </div>